Networking Bingo Cards - Print Free or Customize

 - Cut the bingo cards at the cut marks if there are greater than 1 bingo cards per page.

-- The caller opens the play by randomly drawing an item from the call list and announcing it to everyone.
+- The caller initiates the game by randomly pulling an item from the call list and announcing it to all players.

-- The caller checks that the items marked form a correct line as per the Bingo card and call list.
+- The caller confirms that the items marked form a proper line according to the Bingo card and call list.

-- You can play for varied patterns or a full card blackout for a longer game.
+- You can play for multiple patterns or a full card blackout for a longer game.

 This Networking Bingo Cards Game contains following Words or Phrases: Worked with Salesforce Classic, Completed over 100 Trailhead badges, Has been to Dreamforce, Has experience with Health Cloud, Was requested to give an end-user System Admin privileges, Cried at least once during a Salesforce project, Has accidentally built an infinite loop, Accidentally deleted prod data, Passed a certification less than 2 months ago, Got their first certification before their first Salesforce job, Has been a Salesforce end-user, Has never heard of Salesforce Inspector, Attended a Trailblazer community event in another city, Has the AI associate certification, Has been called a hero by their users, Completed a Trailhead Superbadge, Forgot to back up data before running a mass delete, Has broken a process by deactivating a user, Created a custom Lightning Component, Has a Salesforce-themed screensaver on their computer, Hard coded IDs in a flow, Implemented Salesforce Shield, Doesn't know what a Lightning Web Component is, Deployed on a Friday, Is a Trailhead Double-Star Ranger, Has seen a project where end users worked in dev sandboxes, Has experience with Marketing Cloud, Completed the Advanced Admin certification, Has experience with Experience Cloud, Has met a big name in the Salesforce world, Has implemented round-robin, Owns a Trailblazer hoodie, Has won Salesforce merch in the past, Made a change directly in production, Accidentally sent a test email to real users, Successfully implemented Territory Management, Purchased at least 3 Focus on Force guides, Administered a Salesforce instance with more than 1,000 users, Successfully implemented Person Accounts, Is a Salesforce Community Group Leader, Has attended a Salesforce Women in Tech event, Successfully recovered from a data skew issue, Accidentally renamed an object and caused mass confusion, Has impersonated a user to troubleshoot a permission issue, Has made a pun while naming a test Account or Contact, Complained about Business not giving them information on time, Has had a technical issue during a demo, Has a Salesforce side project org, Has a Salesforce-themed LinkedIn Banner, Has said 'it's not a bug, it's a feature', Has worked on an Agentforce project, Forgot to activate a flow before testing it, Lost some work in progress by refreshing their sandbox, Added emojis in an API Name, Found a custom field named something like "Test_123__c" in production, Doesn't know who Marc Benioff is.